 Undergraduate Research Experiences

 Practical experience is an important part of learning.
-Whether gained by volunteering, clubs, internships, and/or researching -- all experience contributes to students' professional development, helps determine what they enjoy doing, and makes classwork more meaningful.
-ENSP maintains an extensive list of internship opportunities on its website ( www.ensp.umd.edu ) and majors receive weekly listserv announcements.
-To earn credit for an internship, review program requirements and contact the Associate Director at (301)405-8571 regarding ENSP 386 - Internship in Environmental Science and Policy.
+Whether gained by volunteering, clubs, internships, and/or research -- all experience contributes to students' professional development, helps determine what they enjoy doing, and makes classwork more meaningful.
+ENSP maintains an extensive list of internship opportunities on its website ( www.ensp.umd.edu ) and students receive weekly listserv announcements generated from the Advising Blog ( www.enspadvisingnews.blogspot.com ).
+Six of ENSP's concentrations require an internship; and most ENSP students complete at least two such experiences.
+To earn credit for an internship, review program requirements on the program webpage and contact the Assistant Director at (301)405-8571 regarding ENSP386 - Internship in Environmental Science and Policy.